Main Street: Main Street in Ireland

 Main Street is the place/road name used in many suburbs, towns, and villages in Ireland.
 For example, the OSI North Leinster Town Maps book lists sixteen Main Streets and only two High Streets in its thirty-town index of street names.
 Similarly, the OSI Dublin Street Guide, which covers all of Dublin City and County Dublin, lists twenty Main Streets and only two High Streets.
 Killarney and Galway are two of the few Irish towns in which the term High Street is used instead of Main Street.
 Recent and upcoming tranches of funding for Local Authority-led projects seek to help regenerate Main Streets, and town and city centres around Ireland under the URDF (Urban Regeneration Development Fund) and RRDF (Rural Regeneration Development Fund).

-There were also earlier, 1990’s - early 2000’s, tax incentive based initiatives, for private interests, for the refurbishments of buildings, and ‘Living over the Shop’ (LOTS) schemes, based along specified lengths of urban streets, under Village and Urban Renewal Schemes and that overall, sought the regeneration of main street Ireland.
+There were also earlier, 1990s to early 2000s, tax-incentive based initiatives, for private interests, for the refurbishments of buildings, and 'Living over the Shop' (LOTS) schemes, based along specified lengths of urban streets, under Village and Urban Renewal Schemes and that overall, sought the regeneration of main street Ireland.
 Some of these schemes may have suffered from sufficient lack of interest or impact due to for example, business owners insurance and security issues regarding separate occupiers above for LOTS projects, and general lack of finance and familiarity with residential projects and landlordism, and depressed interest of the general public in returning to town and village centre living in the modern era.
-These efforts specifically included the ‘Town and Village Renewal Schemes’ (financial grants of up to €100,000) and previous Town Renewal Scheme, 1999 and Urban Renewal Scheme.
+These efforts specifically included the 'Town and Village Renewal Schemes' (financial grants of up to €100,000) and previous Town Renewal Scheme, 1999 and Urban Renewal Scheme.